dotlang/language/doc/Enhancements.md

 `type x: struct { a: int; }`
 x can be used as an integer without us wanting that.
 If we call a method that accepts an integer with an x instance, compiler won't complain.

+? - some idea for organizing: refer to everything inside a module (file) using module name prefix. you can alias when doing import or import local so you don't need prefix.